 Since 1959, JCF has partnered with hundreds of dedicated individuals, families, and nonprofit organizations to make the Kansas City community a better place.
 It has evolved over the decades to become a multi-faceted, dynamic center for creative philanthropy and a respected leader in innovative and collaborative programs, ranging from youth philanthropy to donor enrichment to organizational capacity building.
 JCF currently administers 1,514 charitable funds and over the past five years has distributed $103 million to nearly 1,800 nonprofit organizations.

 Based on Jewish values, JCF has created educational and engaging philanthropic programming for every age and stage of life.
 The Foundation’s “Continuum of Giving” programs begin with B’nai Tzedek, which introduces Bar and Bat Mitzvah-age children to philanthropy through their own charitable funds at the Foundation.
 As participants grow older, they may join J-LEAD, the Foundation’s giving circle for young adults in their 20s, 30s and 40s.
 JCF’s Donor Advised Fund program develops better informed, more strategic and impactful philanthropists and allows donors to support their favorite charities in an efficient and tax advantageous manner.
 Through Create a Jewish Legacy, the ultimate component in the Continuum, JCF provides nonprofit leadership with comprehensive planned giving training, consulting services, customized marketing resources, and valuable financial incentives.

 JCF shares this honor with the hundreds of generous donors and organizations with whom it partners to transform philanthropy into a more meaningful and impactful experience.
-If you would like to attend Nonprofit Connect’s Philanthropy Awards Luncheon, please contact us as we are organizing table sponsorships.
+If you would like to attend Nonprofit Connect’s Philanthropy Awards Luncheon, please visit the event website for ticket and sponsorship opportunities.